sysdiglabs/terraform-azurerm-secure-for-cloud/README.md

 - For scanning, an App (with its Service Principal) is required to be created in the ActiveDirectory, to enable ContainerRegistry Task to run the image scanning This requires subscription-level `Security Administrator` role.

-Note: Beware that pervious roles in AD are found in two different levels; Organizational level (user AD **Assigned Roles**), and Subscription level (user AD **Azure role assignments**).
+Note: Beware that previous roles in AD are found in two different levels; Organizational level (user AD **Assigned Roles**), and Subscription level (user AD **Azure role assignments**).
 This role assignments take some time to consolidate.